-- Review the Announcements of Opportunity website to see projects being "advertised" by mentors.
+- Review the Announcements of Opportunity website (available in November) to see projects being "advertised" by mentors.
 Please note that not all campus opportunities are listed here, but it is a good place to start.
 However, this is the best way to learn about JPL opportunities.

 - Browse the Caltech faculty websites and contact those of interest.